Madison police oversight board mulls thousands of dollars in payments for its members

 “That is the relevant provision, but this is not to say that a board vote to support additional stipends would have necessarily constituted a violation of the Ethics Code,” he said.

-Burnette, who recused herself from the vote on her honorarium, and Kilfoy-Flores did not respond to messages seeking comment about whether they intended to pursue honorariums for the rest of the board.
+Burnette, who recused herself from the vote on an honorarium for the chair, and Kilfoy-Flores did not respond to messages seeking comment about whether they intended to pursue honorariums for the rest of the board.

 While the board recommended the honorarium for Burnette on a 7-0 vote, with two abstentions, it was clear the topic generated strong feelings.